-guests to the lake at one time without obguests to the lake at one time without obtaining permission from the President, Vice-President or Secretary, in the order named.
+guests to the lake at one time without obtaining permission from the President, Viceguests to the lake at one time without obtaining permission from the President, Vice-President or Secretary, in the order named.
 It shall be the duty of said officer applied to to grant permission for any reasonable request.
-If, however, in the opinion of the officer applied to, owing to several parties desiring to use the grounds at the same time, or owing to a holiday and the probability of a large number of members being present, the grounds or houses are ant to bility of a large number of members being present, the grounds or houses are apt to be overcrowded, or if the Keeper is apt to be unable to furnish meals or accommodations, he shall refuse such permission.
+If, however, in the opinion of the officer applied to, owing to several parties desiring to use the grounds at the same time, or owing to a holiday and the probability of a large number of members being present, the grounds or houses are apt to be overcrowded, or if the Keeper is apt to be unable to furnish meals or accommodations, he shall refuse such permission.
 Or, if, in the opinion of the officer applied to for such permission, a member is unduly using the Club grounds, is taking guests who do not obey the rules of the Club, or do not respect the rights and privileges of other members, or their guests, who may be present at the same time, he shall refuse to grant same. to grant same.